SrPancakes/REST_API/README.md

 # Private Streaming Platform API

 The **Private Streaming Platform API** is the backend for a self-hosted media streaming service, offering secure and scalable endpoints for user authentication, profile management, content access, and playback tracking.
-This API integrates seamlessly with media and database storage on a Synology NAS.
+While it integrates seamlessly with a Synology NAS for media and database hosting, this API can also be used with any MariaDB or MySQL database, providing full flexibility for deployment.

 ---